Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Abstract

 \section{Abstract}

-The optimal regularization of infinite-dimensional degrees of freedom is a central open problem in the tractable simulation of lattice gauge theories on quantum computers.
+The optimal regularization of infinite-dimensional gauge-field degrees of freedom is a central open problem in the simulation of lattice gauge theories on quantum computers.
 Here, we consider regularizing the gauge field by replacing the gauge group $G$ with a braided fusion category whose objects correspond to Wilson lines of the associated Chern-Simons theory $G_k$, with the level $k$ serving as the regularization parameter.
-We demonstrate how to couple these regularized $U(1)$ and $SU(2)$ gauge groups to fermionic matter using the framework of fusion surface models, which treats matter and gauge field excitations as interacting anyons.
-We then address the simulation of the Hamiltonians we construct on fault-tolerant quantum computers, providing explicit quantum circuit constructions for implementing the primitive gates in this model, namely, the $F$ and $R$ symbols of the $U(1)_k$ and $SU(2)_k$ anyon theories, which may be of independent interest.
+We demonstrate how to couple these regularized gauge groups to fermionic matter using the framework of fusion surface models, which treats matter and gauge field excitations as interacting anyons.
+We then address the simulation of the regularized Hamiltonian, in the Kogut-Susskind formulation, on fault-tolerant quantum computers.
+We provide explicit quantum circuit constructions for implementing the primitive gates in this model, the $F$ and $R$ symbols, for $U(1)_k$ and $SU(2)_k$ anyon theories.

 \bfseries

 \normalfont \hrulefill